Semantic Driven Multi-Camera Pedestrian Detection: Results

 \subsubsection{Evaluation Criterion}

-The same criterion used in Experiment 1 applies for the Terrace, PETS and RLC datasets.
-In the Wildtrack dataset, as the ground-truth is provided via points on the world ground plane (i.e., no bounding-boxes are provided), the evaluation criterion is different.
-Specifically, a detection is considered a TP if it lies at most \(r = 0.5\)m to a ground-truth annotated point.
+The same criterion used in the Ablation Studies applies for the Terrace, PETS and RLC datasets.
+However, in the Wildtrack dataset, as the ground-truth is provided via detections on the world ground plane (i.e., no bounding-boxes are provided), the evaluation criterion is different.
+Specifically, a detection is considered a TP if it lies at most \(r = 0.5\)m to a ground-truth annotated point \cite{web-wildtrackDataset}.
 This radius roughly corresponds to the average width of the human body.
-Due to the absence of bounding-boxes, for this dataset the Semantic-driven back-projection stage is not included (this truncated version of the method is denoted as Proposed Approach*).
+Due to the absence of bounding-boxes, for this dataset the Semantic-Driven Back-Projection stage is not included.